2600hz/kazoo/applications/crossbar/doc/basics.md

 ## Pagination

-All listing APIs in `v2` will be paginated by default (`v1` will operate as before without pagination).
+All listing APIs will be paginated by default.

 Let's take a look at the CDRs API to see how to interpret pagination.